influxdata/go-syslog/README.md

 ### Octet counting

-In short, [RFC5425](https://tools.ietf.org/html/rfc5425#section-4.3) and [RFC6587](https://tools.ietf.org/html/rfc6587), aside from the protocol considerations, describe a **transparent framing** technique for syslog messages that uses the **octect counting** technique - ie., the message lenght of the incoming message.
+In short, [RFC5425](https://tools.ietf.org/html/rfc5425#section-4.3) and [RFC6587](https://tools.ietf.org/html/rfc6587), aside from the protocol considerations, describe a **transparent framing** technique for Syslog messages that uses the **octect counting** technique - ie., the message length of the incoming message.

-Each syslog message is sent with a prefix representing the number of bytes it is made of.
+Each Syslog message is sent with a prefix representing the number of bytes it is made of.

 The [octecounting package](./octetcounting) parses messages stream following such rule.